Our bodies are mirrors of our minds and psyches, our culture and our communities

 I’m approaching the one year anniversary date of the second brain injury that almost killed me.
 I entered the ICU on December 25th of last year.
 I was unconscious for several days and then when I woke up I had lost virtually all my memory.
 Conveniently and fortunately I remembered Paul, my partner, but so confused, I also thought he was one of the MDs in the hospital.
 So, yeah, it’s been a long haul to where I am now. ...

-Traumatic brain injury/psych drug brain injury (protracted withdrawal) — very similar apparently
+Traumatic brain injury/psych drug brain injury — very similar

-I came across an article that's very extensive and actually quite helpful in terms of tips and validation about the vast myriad of possible manifestations of injury after an insult to the brain.
-It's written about the more conventional traumatic brain injury, you know, car accidents and violent blows to the head.
-You will see that our pharmaceutical brain injuries are very similar in terms of "symptoms" and I think sometimes we have additional really horrible strange somatic stuff that defies articulation ...
+I came across an extensive article that is quite helpful in terms of tips and validation about the vast myriad of possible manifestations after brain injury.
+It's written about the more conventional TBI, you know, car accidents and violent blows to the head.
+You will see that pharmaceutical injuries are very similar in terms of symptoms.

 Justice for those harmed by psychiatry…